 To generate pleasant documentation, we recommend writing an

 with at least short description of your package and possibly some examples.

 If you do not write your own

-one with the entry modules for your package.
-But this generated file
+the entry modules for your package.
+But this generated file will not be

 (env (<profile> (odoc <optional-fields>)))